Fall Asleep Quickly With ASMR Sleep Videos

 An intense sleep trigger ASMR video with a variety of ASMR sounds to make you sleepy.

-A fifty-two-minute video including soft triggers such as feathers, mic scratching and gentle talking.
+A 52-minute video including soft triggers such as feathers, mic scratching and gentle talking.

 Not a fan of YouTube?
 You can also find soothing ASMR sounds on Spotify.